 First Day Morning Meeting

 When it’s time to begin the morning meeting on the first day of school we introduce several procedures: the doorbell as a quiet signal, our cleanup song, putting away the carpets, walking to the carpet, and sitting on the carpet.
-For each procedure, I explain it, model it and we practice.
+For each procedure, I explain it, model it and we practice it.
 As we’re doing each procedure I am reminding them over and over again what to do.

 Doorbell=freeze, hands down, quiet mouth, look at Mr. Greg